My Favorite Plays

 1) The Importance of Being Earnest by Oscar Wilde.

 It was reading this play that made me turn to other works of Oscar Wilde.
-The Importance of Being Earnest is one of the favorite plays because it is funny, witty and the characters are really interesting.
+The Importance of Being Earnest is one of my favorite plays because it is funny and witty and the characters are really interesting.
 It has elements expected of a comedy but it is much more than that with its subtle commentary on societal norms of the time.
 It is a delightful read which is witty and amusing.

 2) Romeo and Juliet by William Shakespeare.

 This might be a rare instance where I saw a movie before reading the book, in this case, the play.
 As a hopeless romantic, I always wanted to read Romeo and Juliet.
 When I finally read it, I loved it.
 The love story is innocent and pure in so many ways because the characters are so young.
 The events of the play take place over three to six days which meant there was constant action to propel the plot forward.
 It is a sad yet cute love story.
 I really liked the movie adaptation of Romeo and Juliet which was released in 1968.

 3) A View from the bridge by Arthur Miller.

 A View from the Bridge might not seem as obvious as a choice like A Death of a Salesman does, but it is an interesting play to read.
 The play is set in the 1950’S Brooklyn community among second-generation Italian immigrants.
 Eddie, the main character is the tragic hero but at times it can be hard to feel sympathy for him.
 The characters and the plot are engaging and unpredictable.
 It is one of my favorite plays.